Captainlearyo/little-shop-solo/READ_ME_NEW.md

 ### Solo Project

-in the solo portion of this project, The bulk discounts section was added. this class interacts with the invoice class to determine if any discounts are applicable to the transactions. each merchant has an available index page for their discounts. if given more time, links could be added to improve navigation.
+in the solo portion of this project, The bulk discounts section was added. this class interacts with the invoice class and invoice_items class to determine if any discounts are applicable to the transactions. the total revenue and discounted prices are displayed and  each merchant has an available index page for their discounts. if given more time, links could be added to improve navigation.

 ### DTR
 - [DTR September 11, 2023](https://docs.google.com/document/d/1wZQGC192zhxWqzl1kNELGh7nnDWVAxdPcPMHRXT90yg/edit?usp=sharing)